ericfrederich/smlinux/README.md

 ## **What does the InstallHD=1 Script option do?**

-This will modify your source with the repo-provided 60fps patch and the following community provided high resolution actors and patches:
-From #modding-releases HD Bowser, HD Mario (Old School V2) and the 3D Coin Patch (V2)
+This will modify your source with the repo-provided 60fps patch and from #modding-releases HD Bowser, HD Mario (Old School V2).
+On both sm64-port and sm6ex the 3D Coin Patch (V2) will also be applied.
-From #user-submitted-content Mario Icon

-Additionally, on the sm64pc/sm64ex fork upscaled textures will be added to your build from the Cleaner Aesthetics github repo.
+Additionally, on the sm64pc/sm64ex fork upscaled textures will be added to your build from the Cleaner Aesthetics github repo, and hq sounds from MapnAnon's github release.
 *Note that precaching these textures will make the game use more memory and increase initial startup time, but may be necessary for some computers.*

 On the sm64nx fork, 60fps is already default, and with this option enabled in addition to the models and textures mentioned above, a few other add-ons are obtained which can be enabled from the in-game menu if you prefer, including SGI models and HD Luigi.